 This course covers a variety of methods for data collection, measurement data collection, data analysis, and experimental designs that are common to applied behavior analysis.
 In addition to the theoretical background for single subject research, this course will also emphasize practical applications of research methods from baseline measurement to treatment evaluation.
 Advantages and limitations of various single subject research methods will be examined.
 Students will also design a small-n research study based on a research question developed from the applied behavior analysis literature.
 In addition, they will critically evaluate research studies for the appropriate research design and methodology.
-PSYC 6731, PSYC 6733, and PSYC 6734.)
+(Prerequisite(s): PSYC 6731, PSYC 6733, and PSYC 6734.)

 This course will extend students' knowledge of operationalizing behavior, behavioral assessment, developing interventions, functional analysis/assessment, and social validity concerns through the utilization of applied behavior analysis methodologies.
 Emphasis will be placed on the relationship between valid assessment data and socially relevant interventions.
 Students will also examine case management skills and supervision strategies.
 (Prerequisite(s): PSYC 6731, PSYC 6733, PSYC 6734, and PSYC 6735.)

 Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder with widely varying symptomatology that affects 1 in 68 children.
 It is also one of the primary client groups with whom behavior analysts provide services.
 Therefore, this course will include discussion of theory, research, and intervention in ASD.
 Topics will include the history of ASD, diagnostic issues, and treatment of autism.
 The emphasis will be on current approaches to evidence-based intervention.
 Research on identification and intervention of all aspects of ASD will be included.
 (Prerequisite(s): PSYC 6731, PSYC 6733, PSYC 6734, PSYC 6735, and PSYC 6736.)
-(Co-requisites: Only PSYC 6736 can be a co-requisite.)

 Students are provided with the opportunity to synthesize knowledge and skills acquired throughout their program into a practical project designed to promote positive social change in a capstone project.
 During this course, students work on a capstone project in which they complete a major integrative paper on a topic related to their specialization, incorporating theoretical and practical knowledge as well as social scientific research skills acquired throughout the program.
 The instructor may approve other capstone projects presented by students.